-As a millennial (someone born during or after 1980), emojis play a large part in how I communicate with others digitally.
-However, as a marketer, I approach their use differently.
+Emojis play a large part in how we communicate with others digitally.
+However, as a marketer, should we approach their use differently?

 Whether you like it or not, emojis have almost become their own language amongst young people, and are in themselves also used as a new type of slang.
 Apple increased emoji size by 300% last year and also finally allowed consumers to enjoy emojis in the skin tone of their choice.
 They’re certainly not going anywhere.

 Instagram found this interesting correlation between the use of slang and it’s replacement with emojis – highlighting further that emojis are fast replacing written word (even though some wouldn’t consider ‘lmfao’ a word – you get the picture)